-Organizations with well-defined social responsibility programs can improve their brand reputation, attract more job candidates and customers, and increase employee engagement.
+Organizations with well-defined corporate social responsibility programs can improve their brand reputation, attract more job candidates and customers, and increase employee engagement.
+Let's take a closer look at the importance of corporate social responsibility programs.

 Additionally, the US Federal Reserve found that three out of four (74 percent) of the highest revenue companies in the US now have CSR programs.
 Globally, the percentage of CSR reporting organizations rose to 80 percent of the world's largest corporations.